Movie moments that knocked the norm: 8 movies that changed the way we experience the cinema

 James Cameron's Avatar, released in 2009, wowed audiences.
 Plain and simple.
 But beneath the surface of this glitzy, fantasy tale is the idea that hugely successful films could be heavily reliant on computer-generated imagery.
 Like Lucas and his team working on Star Wars, Cameron and his visual effects specialists developed cutting-edge 3D technology to map the actors’ movements, to later be reproduced as Avatar characters during post production.
 The world-building and stunning visual effects in Avatar offers audiences a transformative cinematic experience that blends reality with computer-generated imagery in ways that still confound.

-Click here to explore more articles.
+Click here to learn more about Suite

 The Editors